Written by: Biff Rose, Paul Williams

 Bowie first travelled to the USA in January 1971, and visited a number of cities coast-to-coast over a four-week period.
 In mid-February he watched a performance by Rose in a Los Angeles nightclub.

-In 1973 the two singers met when Rose was the support act for Bruce Springsteen in New York City.
+On 5 February 1973 the two singers met when Rose was supported by Bruce Springsteen in New York City.
+Rose subsequently misremembered the date and line-up.

 The Tusk, August 2014